corda/corda-runtime-os/wiki/MGM-Re-registration.md

 * the members upgrade to the new version of the CPI.
 You can refer to the [Upgrading a CPI page](https://docs.r3.com/en/platform/corda/5.1/deploying-operating/vnodes/upgrade-cpi.html) for how to do this.

 At this point, the members in the network will see the new `MemberInfo` of the MGM.

+> Note: It is important to note that due to the above, if changes made to the MGM's MemberInfo are not backwards-compatible, members will not be able to communicate with the MGM until they have successfully updated their CPI.
+An example of a non backwards-compatible change is changing the endpoint without keeping the old one in the list of endpoints.